Posts Tagged ‘politics’

 The second month of 2012 brought a more sober frame of mind, with words like bailout, hostile, grim and fail all getting huge upticks in searches on CDO.

 In April, the phrasal verb give up made a sudden appearance at the top of our most-searched-for list.
 It was the only top 50 appearance for the term all year, and seems odd coming in springtime.
 Perhaps the searches were in reference to the financial turmoil, or to the tradition of giving up something for Lent, or to news reports in the US that month showing what people were willing to give up in order to have access to the Internet.
-Read the rest of this entry ?
+Continue reading “The words of 2012”

 The Embattled American Dream